 6.3.3 - No. of teachers attending professional development programmes, viz., Orientation Programme, Refresher Course, Short Term Course, Faculty Development Programmes during the year

-Title of the Number of teachers From Date To date Duration professional who attended
+Title of the professional development programme Number of teachers who attended From Date To date Duration

+No Data Entered/Not Applicable !!!

+View File

 6.3.4 - Faculty and Staff recruitment (no. for permanent recruitment):